HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-setup-env.md

 ##### [fMRIPrep](https://fmriprep.org/en/stable/)

+fMRIPrep is a tool for minimal pre-processing of structural and anatomical MRI images.

+To get the Docker image:

 ```bash
 python -m pip install fmriprep-docker
 ```

 ##### [MRIQC](https://mriqc.readthedocs.io/en/latest/)

+MRIQC is a tool to perform Quality Check on your raw and pre-processed MRI images.

+To get the Docker image:

 ```bash
 docker pull nipreps/mriqc:latest
 ```

 ##### [FastSurfer](https://github.com/Deep-MI/FastSurfer)

+!!! note
+    FastSurfer can save you time if you have a **[CUDA-compatible GPU](https://developer.nvidia.com/cuda-gpus)**.
+In short, this means yoour machine should have a dedicated NVIDIA GPU with CUDA installed.
+You can check whether CUDA is correctly installed on you machine by typing `nvidia-smi` on your terminal.
+If this command does not return a list  of GPUs, you either need to install and configure CUDA, or you can avoid installing this tool and rely on the `recon-all` pipeline performed with the anatomical workflow of fMRIPrep.

+FastSurfer is a self-contained, faster (it uses the NVIDIA GPU processing) alternative to FreeSurfer.
+It can save quite some time when performing surface processing pipelines (e.g., `recon-all`).

+To get the Docker image:

 ```bash
 docker pull deepmi/fastsurfer:latest